-When we traveled to Greece last summer it was a staple on our table at almost every meal.
-Especially when we were in the islands off the coast of Greece.
+When we traveled to Greece last summer Tzatziki sauce was a staple on our table at almost every meal.
+Especially when we were on the islands off the coast of Greece.
 We spread it on fresh-baked pita bread as an appetizer and slathered it on our fish!
 However, Tzatziki is found in other cultures than Greece.
 In fact, you can find this dip all over the Mediterranean.

 It's a super simple dip to make and wonderful to have on hand in your refrigerator.
 My family prefers using mint, either dried or fresh, in this recipe but dill is commonly found throughout the region and I occasionally swap out the mint for dill.